gtfs4ev/gtfs4ev/README.md

 ## Documentation

-For detailed information about the model and its usage, please see the [documentation](https://gtfs4ev.github.io/gtfs4ev/).
-The documentation also contains step-by-step guides to the examples available in the `examples/` folder.
+For detailed information about the model, its usage, and the API, please see the [documentation](https://gtfs4ev.github.io/gtfs4ev/).
+The documentation also contains step-by-step guides to the minimal working examples available in the `examples/` folder.

 ## Suggestions and contributions